RakibulRanak/SlackBook/README.md

    <br>

    > Facebook doesn't allow users to see posts in development mode posted by graph api in a group, if the user is not a developer, administrator, tester, or analyst of the used facebook app .
 So we need to switch to live mode.
 After swtiching on to live mode, we don't have all the permission scopes by default that we get in development mode.
-We need `publish_to_groups` permission to post in group using graph api.
 So, either we need to submit privacy policy, business policy and other documents to facebook to review our app and grant us our required permission in live mode, or we could switch back to our development mode to use the permisson scopes we need.
 But does that solve our first problem?
 Posts not visible to all users?
 Yes, it does somehow.
 After switching once to live mode, you can than switch back to development and stay like this, but now all the posts, attachments, files are visible to all users except direct photos.
 Still we can post photos as an attachment preview which is visible to all.
 Is that a facebook bug?
 Don't know.
 But it offers us a great deal.
 Following links will be helpful to know more :

    - [Publish To Groups](https://developers.facebook.com/docs/permissions/reference/publish_to_groups/)
    - [App Review](https://developers.facebook.com/docs/app-review)